verenablaschke/morph-development-childes/README.md

 ## Implementation

 The code is written in Python 3.6.7.
-I use a version of NLTK's (Bird et al., 2009) corpus reader that I modified to parse the XML files.
+I use a version of NLTK's (Bird et al., 2009) corpus reader that I modified to parse the XML files of the CHILDES transcripts.

 ## References